ieeeismar/ieeeismarwebsite/2026/contribute/call-for-papers.md

 An extended call for papers and submission guidelines will be available on the <a href="https://www.ieeeismar.net/2026/">ISMAR 2026 website</a>.

-For questions, contact:  <a href="mailto:papers2026@ismar.net">papers2026@ismar.net</a>
+For questions, contact:  <a href="mailto:papers2026@ieeeismar.net">papers2026@ieeeismar.net</a>

 **ISMAR 2026 Papers Chairs**
+- Alejandro Martin-Gomez
 - Alexander Plopski
-- Missie Smith
 - Florian Weidner
 - Kangsoo Kim
 - Mariko Isogawa
-- Alejandro Martin-Gomez
+- Missie Smith